MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

 ### 6.1.1.
 Request

-The question that the Buyer asks with this request is "What `availableProductOfferingConfigurations` of product of given `productSpecification` can you provide me with given delivery context?".
+The question that the Buyer asks with this request is "What `availableProductOfferingConfiguration` of product of given `productSpecification` can you provide me with given delivery context?".

 The context can be provided by: